Buy ENERGY STAR® to save you money!

 - Sold with basic features such as auto-restart and LED status indicators.
 Additional features include programming and timers to manually schedule delayed starts.

 - Can be installed indoors and outdoors, including home garages and parking lots.
 In addition to the convenience of charging at home or work, there are over 2,200 Level 1 and Level 2 EV chargers in Canada.
-Locate the nearest one here (Note: you will be redirected to the CAA website).
+Locate the nearest one here.

 - Some have Wi-Fi technology to allow for remote power monitoring.
 With these 'smart-grid ready' products, households and property managers can take advantage of special energy bill savings programs offered by some local electric utilities.